To realise best value we have a policy for sustainable procurement to ensure that

 We have a clear vision for construction contractors in Edinburgh and we want to make sure that fair work practices are adopted and complied with.

-The Charter is intended to tackle modern slavery through ensuring that the supply chains the Council procures from are free from modern slavery.
-The Council commits to work with fairness and integrity in all aspects of commercial activity and as such has a zero-tolerance approach to slavery and human trafficking.
+This is intended to tackle modern slavery by ensuring that the supply chains we procure from are free from modern slavery.
+We commit to work with fairness and integrity in all aspects of commercial activity and as such has a zero-tolerance approach to slavery and human trafficking.

 For further information please review the Scottish Government human trafficking guidance.